 Husqvarna are best known for their off road bikes.
 Their venture into the road market has mainly been with Supermoto models, up until now that is, as they’ve just launched the Svartpilen 401, Vitpilen 401 and the Vitpilen 701.

 All the bikes look stunning and don’t differ much at all from the concept models on display at recent shows, which makes a change compared with other manufacturers.
 I was lucky enough to get the chance to have them all for a few weeks and take them for a test ride, courtesy of Manchester Motorcycles.
 I wouldn’t normally go for bikes like this as I’ve always been a sports bike fan and I must admit, the first 10 minutes still left me a little unsure as to whether or not they were for me.
-If anyone’s taking any of these models out for a test ride, then I would recommend longer than that initial 10 minutes as once that was over I just loved them!
+If anyone’s taking any of these models out for a test ride, then I would recommend riding for longer than that initial 10 minutes as once that was over I just loved them!
 The one little mistake I made was taking the Vitpilen 701 out first, as I was well and truly spoilt, or maybe it was the fact that I took this one round the Lakes for a full 12 hours!

 Svartpilen translates as Black Arrow in Swedish so obviously the Svartpilen 401 is black in colour and has great off-road looks.
 The Vitpilen 401, or ‘White Arrow’ is more of a café racer style and yes, it’s white!
 After that the Swedes get a little confused because the Vitpilen 701 is silver in colour, but we can forgive them for that as it’s absolutely stunning!